-- "Us vs. Them" mentality-"They" are less trustworthy and less capable than "us." - Seeing people only through their group or political identities without giving any thought to them as individuals. - Negating another person's humanity and seeing them as less worthy of dignity and respect.
-This is prevalent in how people with strong polarizing topics view followers of other perspectives. - Thinking that people outside your social or political group are not as intelligent, skilled, or as special as you and your group.
+- "Us vs. Them" mentality -"They" are less trustworthy and less capable than "us." - Seeing people only through their group identities (e.g., racial, ethnic, linguistic, political) without giving any thought to them as individuals. - Negating another person's humanity and seeing them as less worthy of dignity and respect.
+This is prevalent in how people with strong beliefs about polarizing topics view those with different opinions. - Thinking that people outside your social or political group are not as intelligent, skilled, or special as you and your group.